scuzzydude/asimov/asimov.md

 Paul starts a company and builds rocket ships using advanced engineering and convinces businesses and governments to send a bunch of commercial stuff up in space while making space travel cheaper and more accessible.
 This enables an entire industry of both commercial exploration and space tourism.
 Paul becomes a trillionaire.

 John parties with movie stars, goes through rehab six times, sobers up around fifty and then uses the few million he has left to invest in a hacker-yoga cult.
 John leverages his fleeting credibility into a reality-show sponsored moon trip for him and his yokers.
 The yokers crack the security of moon base *Eleanor,* and stage a non-violent coup.
 All moon dwellers are allowed to leave but only about ten percent voluntarily return to Earth.
 The one hostage not allowed to leave was Jude, Paul's adopted and John's biological son, who was on moon base *Eleanor* as part of 3^rd^ grade field trip.
 There's nothing anybody can do since John holds the ultimate high ground over all the terrestrial powers*.* He unites with moon dwellers and those in orbit and founds *The United Federation of Planets*.
-This organization is responsible to go to where no man has gone before.
+This organization is responsible to go where no man has gone before.
 Within two generations, The Federation colonizes the stars, all using the warp drive developed by Jude.

 Who will history remember as the greater genius, Paul, or John?

 One is Henry Ford; one is Thomas Jefferson.
 Compare these two men's introductions on Wikipedia.
 Henry Ford -- antisemitic and a pacifist.
-Yet, his mastering of efficiency in manufacturing is what defeated Hitler and led to generational prosperity for hundreds of millions across the world.
+Yet, his mastery of efficient manufacturing is what defeated Hitler and led to generational prosperity for hundreds of millions across the world.
 Thomas Jefferson was brilliant beyond measure, and it there are quite a few paragraphs in his introduction.
 We don't get to his human flaws -- that he owned slaves -- until many paragraphs later.

 I think it's a worthwhile debate.
 They are two deeply flawed men.
 How do we judge their flaws relative to the value they created?